4nanya/health-tracker/README.md

 **Palo Alto Networks Intern Challenge - Option 3**
 ---
+### For my case study, I chose Option 3: Personal Health Data Aggregator ❤️‍🩹
+### Since Health data is notoriously fragmented, to provide a holistic view to the user, I built a service to harmonize a user's sleep tracker data recorded in UTC and the user’s workout app logs data recorded in their local time.
-### For my case study, I chose Option 3: Personal Health Data Aggregator.
-This project takes 2 distinct datasets whose data doesn't necessarily match.
-It merges them into 1 dataset on their date -- after making them both UTC.
-Further analysis of the data can then be done to learn more about how someone sleeps/works out.
+### My project merges two datasets from disparate data sources: sleep and workouts that don't perfectly align due to different date formats and aligns/harmonizes the dates in UTC, but classifies them according to their local time.
+Further analysis of the data can then be done then to learn more about how the user’s sleeping and workout habits.
 ---
 ### Challenge Requirements Met
 - [x] **Data Simulation:** I generated 2 json files: workouts.json and sleep.json.
 They both have different attributes (eg the logged date being under "date" vs "timestamp"), different formatting for the date itself (eg "2023-10-01 14:00:00 PST" vs "2023-10-01T06:00:00Z"), along with their own unique attributes that described the activity (eg "calories" for workouts vs "quality" for sleep)